prathamVaidya/supercode-tinymce-plugin/README.md

 - **Code Formatting:** Users can format their code effortlessly with built-in formatting options, ensuring consistency and cleanliness.
 - **Line Numbers:** SuperCode automatically adds line numbers to the code editor, aiding in navigation and reference.
 - **Customizable Themes:** Users can choose from a variety of themes to customize the appearance of the ace code editor to suit their preferences.
 - **Integration with TinyMCE:** SuperCode seamlessly integrates with TinyMCE, allowing users to insert and edit code directly within their content.
-The official and premium plugins open a modal box which provides a bad user experience for users who want to seamlessly use both modes.
+The official and premium code plugins utilize a modal box, which can create a disruptive user experience for individuals who aim to seamlessly switch between both modes.
 - **Markdown Editing:** SuperCode allows a parser and renderer to be passed as a configuration which can be used to convert TinyMCE into markdown editor or any editor.

 ## Installation